sara-sabr/ITStrategy/_pages/en/trends.md

 - Digital Identity
   - Way of the future or a trend
 - IT as a normalized expertise (~finance & HR)
   - As automation and therefore coding permeates all fields (security, ea, auditing, middleware, networking, etc..) infrastructure automation and automated compliance will remain with IT as a responsibility.
-However, application developement specifically will become more common knowledge outside of IT specailist discplines.
+However, application development specifically will become more common knowledge outside of IT specialist disciplines.
     - coding is not sole ownership of IITB.
 But IITB needs to provide the ecosystem to remain compliant and sustainable

 IT Trends